sclkan/DijkstraRouterFinder/README.txt

 src/shortestPath/FHgraph.java
     - Graph data structure that contains vertices, edges and adjacency list
     - Incorporates Dijkstra's algorithm which can compute the shortest path
-    - Updated dijkstra() method that can now exclude specified cities from the shortest path
+    - Updated dijkstra() method that can now exclude specific cities from the shortest path

 src/shortestPath/Pair.java
     - Pair data structure that is used to create an adjacency list